kurudinesh/mongo-nodejs-demo/README.md

 # Assignment

+I have used-

-used mongodb as database
+mongodb as database

-used nodejs as backend server
+nodejs as backend server

-used kubernetes for deployment
+kubernetes for deployment

-Added all necessary endpoints for doing crud on employee, employeeslot and venues.
+Added necessary endpoints for creating and modifying  data on employee, employeeslot and venues collections.